 - Develop a testicular cancer treatment plan

 Most testicular cancer can be cured with surgery, radiation therapy and/or chemotherapy.
-The treatment your doctor chooses will depend on your age, general health and the type and stage of your cancer.
+The testicular cancer treatment your doctor chooses will depend on your age, general health and the type and stage of your cancer.
 Your doctor will review your medical history, blood tests, X-rays and scans to design a program that is best for you.

 If your doctor recommends surgery, the entire testicle often is removed.
 This surgery does not make a man impotent.
 A man with one remaining healthy testicle can still have a normal erection, produce sperm and father children.